davidvcauw/distributed-applications/exercises/02-higher-order-functions/01-first-class-functions/06-lambdas/assignment.md

 ## Task

-Solve the previous exercise (`Shop.discount`) again, but make use of lambdas instead of names functions.
+Solve the previous exercise (`Shop.discount`) again, but make use of lambdas instead of named functions.